railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. index::
    single: timezone

-.. tip::  Multi-nationals and time zones
+.. tip::  Multi-nationals and Time Zones

 	If you have users in different countries, they can configure their own timezone.
 Timestamp displays are then adjusted by reference to the user's own localization setting.

 	So if you have a team in India and a team in England, the times will automatically be converted.
-If an Indian employee sets her working hours from 9 to 6 that will be converted and saved in the server's timezone.
+If an Indian employee sets her working hours from 9 to 6, that will be converted and saved in the server's timezone.
 When the English users want to set up a meeting with an Indian user, the Indian user's available time will be converted to English time.